Day Seven on US Route 66:

-I’m up before the sun and drive across Route 66, Route66, Rout 66 to America’s Most Advertised Fast Food Joint ™ in
+Your travel reporter Buzze A. Long was up before the sun and drive across #Route66 to America’s Most Advertised Fast Food Joint ™

-Here, the fast food shares billing with Barstow Station.
-Keeping my no-junk-food pledge from yesterday, I buy only a hot tea and open the laptop to update Day Six on America’s Main Street.
+In Barstow, the fast food shares billing with Barstow Station.
+Keeping my no-junk-food pledge from yesterday, I buy only a hot tea and open the laptop to update yesterday’s Day Six on America’s Main Street.

 Dawdling over the hot tea, I’ve waited for the traffic in LA to be somewhat less crazy.
 It’s time to be on Route 66, America’s Main Street again.
 Time to